 I really have to watch where I step.
 Soon I’ll be back at my original starting point.
 Desperation tightens my chest.
 My tears are caused as much by fear as by the wind.

-Something glimmers to my left, and I move closer.
+Something glimmers to my left.
 A runty trickle of water slithers down the grainy rock surface.
-I collapse down and set my mouth against the trickle for at least a quarter of an hour.
+I collapse and set my mouth against the trickle for at least a quarter of an hour.
 Then I remember the jar in my hand.

 When it’s about half full, I straighten up.
-My limbs are stiff and it’s hard to walk.
+My limbs are stiff, it’s hard to walk.
 I hobble back to the boatless mooring.

 This is the most sheltered spot on this godforsaken island.
 Steep ledges embrace the cove from both sides.
 I feel the red towel, it’s begun to dry thanks to the past afternoon warmth and the wind.